huggingface/transformers/docs/source/model_doc/bart.rst

 - Inputs to the decoder are created by BartModel.forward if they are not passed.
 This is different than some other model APIs.
 - Model predictions are intended to be identical to the original implementation.
 This only works, however, if the string you pass to fairseq.encode starts with a space.
-- Decoder inputs are created automatically by the helper function ``transformers.modeling_bart._prepare_bart_decoder_inputs`` BartModel
+- Decoder inputs are created automatically by the helper function ``transformers.modeling_bart._prepare_bart_decoder_inputs``
-- ``MaskedLM.generate`` should be used for summarization, see the example in that docstrings
+- ``BartForSummarization.generate`` should be used for summarization, see the example in that docstring.
+- the 'bart-large-cnn' weights do not have a mask token, so cannot be used for mask filling

 BartModel